 We are all excited and happy to see children back to school and reading!
-I am going into classrooms with lessons, so all hybrid students have learned how they can sign out books from our library and from SORA.
-All links to those can be found on our library page (Destiny Discover), which is accessible through the district's web site under Quick Links.
+I am teaching lessons in the Library, so students may be bringing books home to read.
+They are due in two weeks.
+Students can also log onto SORA and read on just about any digital device.
+All links to those can be found on our Library Page (Destiny Discover), which is accessible through the District's Web Site under Quick Links.
 There are many helpful resources on this page.
-Remote students can use the BOOKHUB link on the library page to request curbside pickup.
-A sheet was sent home with directions with their learning materials for class last Wednesday.
-Books can be returned in the library bin by the lobby and must be quarantined for 5 days.
-I would like students to have at least one book from the library to read all the time.
-Students can sign out more in SORA and put a hold on books both in SORA and our library.
+Please check it out!
 If you have any questions about our procedures, please email me at slewis@horseheadsdistrict.com.